solariachip/solariachip.github.io/_posts/2023-3-20-Happiness.md

 * reading exceptional books
 * really good pizza
 * befriending random cats and/or dogs
-* brisk walks
 * charity or doing a good deed
-* lifes intrusive/inherent beauties, like witnessing fractals
+* nature's intrusive/inherent beauties, like witnessing fractals
+* & this one should be obvious but anything releasing endorphins

 And to the first day of Spring!
 We welcome you to grow with us.